1. Presa Canario Characteristics

 3. How Friendly Is a Presa Canario?

 The dogs have a deep and intimidating bark, although they are pretty quiet in general.

 The Presa Canario is confident, calm, devoted and vigilant.
 Obedient with family members, these dogs may act suspicious around strangers.
 Good, early socialization can help them adapt to new people and situations.

 Presas make for excellent guard dogs — their large appearance alone is intimidating, and their hyperawareness makes them stand ready to defend people or property.

 4. Is a Presa Canario the Right Dog for You?

 HIGH: The Presa Canario needs a long daily walk or jog to help him burn off some energy.
 Bred as a working dog, the Presa Canario is very happy if given a task.
 If not exercised thoroughly, he can become bored and therefore destructive.

 This breed is an excellent competitor in a wide range of fields, from obedience to Iron Dog competitions to agility and more.
 Having your Presa Canario train and compete in any of these fields will help keep your dog trim and healthy.

 LOW: Presa Canarios have a short, easy-to-groom coat.
 Weekly brushings or combings followed by a quick swipe of a towel will leave your dog gleaming.
-Bathe as necessary but no more than once a month.
+Bathe the dog as necessary but no more than once a month.
 The coat is not suited to colder climates.

 HIGH: Several health issues have been noted in the Presa Canario, including:

 - Hip and elbow dysplasia